Holy Ghost Missionary College, Kimmage Manor, Dublin: History

-The Congregation of the Holy Spirit Graveyard, which was on the campus, is now separated from Kimmage Manor following land sales, and development, it is located at Wainsfort Manor Grove.
-The spiritans new graveyard is located in Dardistown.
+The Congregation of the Holy Spirit Graveyard, which was on the campus, is now separated from Kimmage Manor.
+Following land sales and development, it is located at Wainsfort Manor Grove.
+The Spiritans new graveyard is located in Dardistown, County Dublin.

 Kimmage Development Studies Centre

 The Development Studies Centre, was founded in 1974, as part of the Faculty of Theology, and operated until 2018 when it was merged into Maynooth University as its Development Studies Department.
 The development studies programme grew out of the fourth-year pastoral theology course at Kimmage, which seminarians took.

 Kimmage Mission Institute

 The Kimmage Mission Institute of Theology and Cultures (KNI), was founded in Kimmage in 1991 (in association with other Irish missionary congregations), the Institute moved to Milltown Institute of Theology and Philosophy in 2003, formally merged with Milltown in 2006.